pandas-dev/pandas/doc/source/user_guide/groupby.rst

 Out of these, the split step is the most straightforward.
 In fact, in many situations we may wish to split the data set into groups and do something with those groups.
-In the apply step, we might wish to one of the
+In the apply step, we might wish to do one of the
 following:

 * **Aggregation**: compute a summary statistic (or statistics) for each